What is the mission of your practice?

 What type of medical care do you specialize in?

-I am an internal medicine physician.
+I am an internal medicine and lifestyle medicine physician for women in perimenopause and menopause.
 Internal medicine focuses on the achievement of health, prevention of illness, diagnosis and management of disease, coordination of care, and patient advisement regarding health decisions, balancing risks, benefits, preferences, and goals.
-I have many, many areas of interest; my primary interest is in providing whole-person comprehensive care to optimize quality of life.
-I do that by prioritizing the doctor-patient relationship.
+Lifestyle medicine focuses on the evidence behind day to day behaviors to prevent and reverse chronic disease.
+I a certified expert in the management of perimenopause and menopause, which is a significant health transition.
+I am also an expert in the healthcare system, and understand the frustrations and thus the work-arounds.
+My practice specializes in the comprehensive whole-person care of women in midlife to optimize their quality of life.
+I do that by prioritizing the doctor-patient relationship and applying this unique combination of expertise to each woman’s care.

 What are your fees?